agomoll/Insurance-Cross-Sell-/README.md

 <img src="Resources/screenshots/interested_health_ins_count.png" width=80%>

-The data was also uploaded to Tableau for visual analysis.A calculated field was created to separate the interested individuals from not interested in order to compare with other variables to look for trends.
+The data was also uploaded to Tableau for visual analysis.
+A calculated field was created to separate the interested individuals from not interested in order to compare with other variables for trend analysis.

 <img src="Resources/screenshots/calculated_field.png"  width=75%>

-Looking at the age distribution, it appears that the sample is skewed towards more younger aged individuals.
+Looking at the age distribution, it appears that the sample is skewed towards more younger aged individuals than older or middle aged people.
 <img src="Resources/screenshots/age_distribution.png"  width=75%>